abdullahsweesi11/repo-seek/README.md

   - Argument must be in a specified set (stdout, json, csv)
   - Default: stdout

-- Output File:
+- Output File Name:
   - Takes in a single argument
   - Argument can be anything
   - Ask for confirmation: if the file already exists, in which case overwrite
-  - Source of error: Output file can only be specified when output format is json or csv, not pretty
+  - Source of error: Output file can only be specified when output format is json or csv, not stdout
+  - Note: file extension (json, csv) will be automatically added

 - Force:
   - Takes no arguments
   - Does not provide any intermediary confirmation, executes directly

-Options to add:
-- Search term (most important)
-- Organisation
-- License
-- Visbility

-We'll have to think about rate limits, especially considering some queries may take up more tokens.
-Users may have the option to store a GitHub personal access token in an environment variable (or pass it in as an option) to increase the rate limit.
-Users might have an option so as to display the number of requests their input would take up (e.g. --dry-run), and how much requests they have left (e.g. --remaining-tokens/requests), as well as general stats (e.g. --stats).

-We might choose to do some kind of testing.

-Potentially useful tools:
-- Clean UI: chalk (npm), ora (npm), cli-table3 (npm)
-- CLI arguments: yargs (npm), commander (npm), meow (npm)
+## Testing

+This project includes some unit testing of the core option processing functionality, using Jest to evaluate test cases and mocking.
+These tests can be found in 'tests/processArguments.test.js'.
+Other functionality was tested informally.

+## Extending the project

+- Additional options for filtering repos can be implemented, such as search term, organisation, license, and visibility
+- Personal Access Token authentication would allow users to perform more complex queries before the rate limit is hit (see Github API docs)
+- More testing can be done